Sterling to come under pressure from weak economy - Reuters poll

 It was trading around $1.50 earlier on Wednesday.

-Bank of Canada Governor Mark Carney, who takes over as head of the Bank in July, is expected to take a proactive approach to getting Britain's economy growing again.
+Bank of Canada Governor Mark Carney, who takes over as head of the BoE in July, is expected to take a proactive approach to getting Britain's economy growing again.

 After ending 2012 at a 16-month high, the pound has lost more than 7 percent in the first quarter of the year, hitting a 2-1/2 year low of $1.4832 on March 12.
 Gloomy data reignited calls for more monetary stimulus to support the economy.